RazorDude/node-c/README.md

 # Node-C
-An end-to-end NodeJS framework for building DDD apps built on top of NestJS.
+An end-to-end NodeJS framework for building DDD apps on top of NestJS.

 ## Roadmap
 1. Logger service and its related TODOs.